The Caverns of Thracia: Publication history

 The Caverns of Thracia was written by Jennell Jaquays and published by Judges Guild in 1979 as an 80-page book.
 Jaquays later related, "I was mostly freestyling.
 I let the project decide what it would become and how low it would be.
 Judges Guild also never really edited anything.
 The author's words went straight to typesetting.
 What you see in the printed works is pretty close to the prose I submitted to them."

 Clark Peterson of Necromancer Games ran an adventure titled "Return to the Caverns of Thracia" that was based on the old adventure, as a Gen Con tournament adventure in 2002, and Necromancer released a revised Caverns of Thracia in 2004, updated for 3.5 edition, but did not release any other licensed publications before their license with Judges Guild lapsed.

+A revised edition—compatible with Dungeons & Dragons 3.5 edition—was published in 2004.
+In 2025 Goodman Games published heavily extended conversions for DnD 5E and their in-house Dungeon Crawl Classics-Ruleset including the original Adventure.